freeCodeCamp/devdocs/docs/storage.md

   otherwise it clears the stale entry.
 - **Written / updated:** `Doc#load({readCache, writeCache})` reads `localStorage`
-  first (a hit ⇒ no network); on a miss (first enable or changed `mtime`) it fetches `index.json` and writes it back.
+  first (a hit ⇒ no network); on a miss (first enable or changed `mtime`) it fetches `index.json` from `docs_origin` — the docs CDN, a different origin in production — and writes it back.
 Runs for every enabled doc at boot via `Docs#load`.

 ## 3. Doc content (page HTML) → IndexedDB, or fetched live